biobotus/ros_coordinator/README.md

 Motor_Kill is sended to stop motor movement of the desire axis.

-Platform_Init is sended for the homing.
+Platform_Init is sended for the homing, it is a string that contains the names of the nodes that has to be initiated.

 Pulse_XY is a intList that contains the number of pulse sended to X and Y axis motors, sames for Pulse_Z but this one also contains